From Sustainable Design to Responsible Retail

-Waste reduction begins with using sustainable or fewer materials.
-In addition to using sustainable materials — such as organic cotton, recycled or alternative fibers, and sustainably sourced wood — our design teams consider a product’s quality and lifespan.
+Waste reduction begins with using lower-impact or fewer materials.
+In addition to using materials such as organic cotton, recycled or alternative fibers, and sustainably sourced wood, our design teams consider a product’s quality and lifespan.

 For example, Pottery Barn’s Big Sur Seating Collection is modular, so it can adapt as people rearrange rooms or change homes.
 It’s assembled in America at our Sutter Street Factory in North Carolina, where upholsterers use partially recycled heavy-gauge, no-sag steel sinuous springs, and seat cushions made with a minimum of 50% recycled materials.
-It’s also GREENGUARD Gold-Certified, meaning it’s screened for more than 10,000 chemicals and VOCs commonly known to pollute indoor air.
+It’s also GREENGUARD Gold Certified, meaning it contributes to healthier indoor air.

-At Williams-Sonoma, Inc., we’ve committed to 75% landfill diversion across our operations by 2021.
-We recycle and compost in our stores, distribution centers and corporate offices, while prioritizing the production of long-lasting, nontoxic products.
+At Williams-Sonoma, Inc., we’ve committed to 75% landfill diversion across our operations by 2025.
+We recycle and compost in our stores, distribution centers and corporate offices, while prioritizing the production of long-lasting products.
 To reduce product waste, we’re collaborating with partners such as Good360 to divert usable products and materials from landfills to nonprofits and community organizations.

-Product packaging and recycling remain difficult challenges, where we see the opportunity to make real progress on our landfill diversion rate.
+Product packaging and recycling remain challenges, but we see the opportunity to make real progress on our landfill diversion rate.
 In 2020, we are beginning a major initiative to transition our packaging to curbside-recyclable materials like cardboard, and we’re working to reduce packaging volume in general.